 With creative cocktails and Wagyu beef sliders, you can choose to drink, dine, or do both here.
 Top tip: Go at night time and enjoy spectacular views of the Krakatau Volcano erupting at Volcano Bay.

 15. Be aware of rides with motion sickness

 Myself and my children suffer from motion sickness, and some rides are more prone to it than others.
-Harry Potter and The Forbidden Journey is that I can attest to, but I wouldn’t let it stop you from experiencing one of the best things to do in Universal Studios!
+Harry Potter and The Forbidden Journey is one that I can attest to, but I wouldn’t let it stop you from experiencing it – it is one of the best things to do in Universal Studios!